Anyadan/Anyadan/README.md

 - 👋 Hi, I’m @Anyadan
-- 👀 I’m interested in Tech, Crypto and Forex Trading.
+- 👀 I’m interested in Tech, Crypto, Solidity and Forex Trading.
-- 🌱 I’m currently learning Crypto and a couple of coding languages.
+- 🌱 I’m currently learning Solidity and a couple of other coding languages.
 - 💞️ I’m looking to collaborate on any projects, willing to be a part of something great.
 - 📫 How to reach me @DanielAnya7 on twitter.